muratk5n/thirdwave/en/README.md

 ---

 They had a seperatist group Tamil Tigers..
-While in US one of my coworkers was from Sri Lanka and Tamil Tiger symphatizer.
-The group was defeated later, I looked it up now 2009, with 40,000 ethnic Tamils dead throughout the conflict.
+A coworker of mine was from Sri Lanka and Tamil Tiger symphatizer.
+The group was defeated later, I looked it up now, in 2009, with 40,000 ethnic Tamils dead throughout the conflict.
 Is Sri Lanka getting some karma blowback here?

 ---